Massachusetts Law About Adoption

 Access to Birth Records Prior to Adoption, Division of Vital Records.
 FAQ on access to birth records for adoptees, how to apply, and what to expect in the process.

 Adoption, Mass.
-Dept. of Social Services.
+Dept. of Children and Families.
 Includes information on how to adopt, resources for adoptive parents and more.

 Adoption, Federal Child Welfare Information Gateway.
 Includes information on many aspects of adoption, including information for prospective adoptive parents, and sources on foster care adoption, supporting birth parents, search and reunion and much more.